-Thurston Reservoir SWA
+Thurston Reservoir State Wildlife Area

 Thurston is one of the only bodies of water in Prowers County.
 In recent years it has run low (even dry) and large parts of it have grown up in cattails.
 However, this makes good habitat for rails and bitterns, and ducks still swim in the open channels.
 Nearby fields can attract huge flocks of Sandhill Cranes in migration, and there are sometimes thousands of Snow Geese here in the winter.
 Pronghorn are sometimes numerous in the area.
 Look also for mule and white-tailed deer, coyotes, red fox, rabbits and prairie dogs.

 Directions: From Lamar, 8 miles north on Highway 196, 1 mile west on County Road TT, 1/2 mile north on County Road 7.
+Parking in loop.

 Delorme: 99 D7